ShareFacebook Twitter AddThis

 As well as picking up artisanal Christmas gifts, Christmas markets are a hub of freshly cooked local food and delicacies and a great way to experience the culture of a region.

-From the 'Capital of Christmas,' Strasbourg, to protected sausages in Nuremberg, we have the lowdown on four festivals where food is a major draw.
+From the 'Capital of Christmas,' Strasbourg, to protected sausages in Nuremberg, we have the lowdown on a selection of European festivals where food is a major draw.

 Regardless of which Christmas market you choose you're guaranteed a good time of conviviality, food, drink, traditional music and more.
 So, pick a market for a weekend break and get your bit of Christmas cheer in a winter wonderland.